 Hoppy is available in four separate parts:

 Of the different packages, only hoppy-runtime is a dependency of generated bindings, but it is required by all generated bindings.
 The Hackage version is also suitable for binding development.
-There is a users guide users guide available in the hoppy-docs package.
+There is a users guide available in the hoppy-docs package.